thautwarm/MLStyle.jl/README.md

 ### Active Patterns

-Currently, MLStyle does not have [full featured](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/active-patterns) full featured active patterns, but the subset of parametric active patterns that are implemented are very powerful.
+Currently, MLStyle does not have [full featured](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/active-patterns) active patterns, but the subset of parametric active patterns that are implemented are very powerful.

 ```julia
 @active Re{r :: Regex}(x) begin